j-ew-s/SOLID/README.md

 Ok, it's the hard one, in my opinion.
 It does not mean that when we write a class this class will never ever be modified again, because, changes may occurr: this is software development.
 But we must be attentive  about how handle extensions, trying to prevent failures to classes that already implement our dll's.

 * In most cases, we use to use Abstract classes instead of Interfaces because you can have properties.

+##L
+###Liskov Substitution Principle (LSP)

+"_Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it_".

+Every subclasse should be substituable by it's base class without a warning.

+A method M that treat a behavor of a subclass B using its Base class A as parameter, must know every sobclasses of A so it can treat properly.
+When a new A subclass is added, you shoul alter M to the new treatment, violating OCP.
+Cool.

+You can look at SOLID.LSP Console Application project.
+Open the Service folder, and in IdentityService at method ValidateIDTags you can see that Person is a parameter and it calls IdentificationIsValid mehtod.
+Go to Program.cs and you will see that what is pasted to ValidateIDTags is a Customer and Employee.

+Both Customer and Employee are subclass of Person.
+Because of abstraction the ValidateIDTags method can recieve a People class and do not knowing who truly is.
+Beautful, don't you think?

+Note that, we have not a lot of _IF_ we have no treatment to know who's the parameter, we just call the method we want.